WhishN/altV--NPCVehicleSync/README.md

 # `alt:V NPCVehicleSync`

-## This Plugin is outdated at this Moment.
+## This Plugin is outdated and can be used as reference
-## An update will be delivered within this month probably

 This is an experimental plugin for your alt:V Server.
 ***